COSC481W-2020Fall/cosc481w-581-2020-fall-nutrition-helper/README.md

 5. You should see the line `Starting development server at http://127.0.0.1:8000/`.
 The exact address may vary.
 6. Enter the address followed by /prototype into your browser: `http://127.0.0.1:8000/prototype/`.

+### Running the Web Server on AWS
+1. Add the public ip to ALLOWED_HOSTS in nutrihelper/nutrihelper/settings.py
+2. Run `python manage.py runserver 0.0.0.0:8000`

 ## Members
 * Bryce VanAsselt
 * Michael Neet